OpenVSP

-OpenVSP, also known as Open Vehicle Sketch Pad, is an open source parametric aircraft geometry tool originally developed by NASA.
+OpenVSP (also Open Vehicle Sketch Pad) is an open-source parametric aircraft geometry tool originally developed by NASA.
 It can be used to create 3D models of aircraft and to support engineering analysis of those models.

+History

 Predecessors to OpenVSP including VSP and Rapid Aircraft Modeler (RAM) were developed by J.R.
 Gloudemans and others for NASA beginning in the early 1990s.
 OpenVSP v2.0 was released as open source under the NOSA license in January 2012.
 Development has been led by Rob McDonald since around 2012 and has been supported by NASA and AFRL among other contributions.

 OpenVSP allows the user to quickly generate computer models from ideas, which can then be analyzed.
 As such, it is especially powerful in generating and evaluating unconventional design concepts.

 Features

 User interface

-OpenVSP displays a graphical user interface upon launch.
+OpenVSP displays a graphical user interface upon launch, built with FLTK.
 A workspace window and a "Geometry Browser" window open.
 The workspace is where the model is displayed while the Geometry Browser lists individual components in the workspace, such as fuselage and wings.
 These components can be selected, added or deleted, somewhat like a feature tree in CAD software such as Solidworks.
 When a component is selected in the Geometry Browser window, a component geometry window opens.
 This window is used to modify the component.

 OpenVSP also provides API capabilities which may be accessed using Matlab, Python or AngelScript.